-If it is merely confusion of thought that interprets objectivity in terms of extroversion, Kant's Copernican revolution was a half-hearted affair.
+If it is merely confusion best of thought that interprets objectivity in terms of extroversion, Kant's Copernican revolution was a half-hearted affair.
 He pronounced both primary and secondary qualities to be phenomena.
-He made absolute space and absolute time a priori forms of outer and inner sense.
+He made absolute space and absolute time a priori forms of inter-and outer and inner sense.
 He regarded the things themselves of Newtonian thought to be unknowable.
-But he was unable to break cleanly from the basic conviction of animal extroversion that the "real" is the "already out there now".
-Though unknowable, Newton's things themselves were somehow known to produce impressions on our senses and to appear, The category of reality was to be employed by understanding when there occurred some filling in the empty form of time.
+But he was unable to break cleanly from the basic conviction of animal extroversion that the "real" is the "already out there now."
+Though unknowable, Newton's things themselves were somehow known to produce impressions on our senses and to apa appear.
+The category of reality was to be employed by understanding when there occurred some filling in the empty form of time.
 The category of substance was identified with the permanence of reality in time.
-However convinced Kant was that "taking a look" could not be valid human knowing, he devoted his energies to showing how it could seem to be knowing and in what restricted sense it could be regarded as valid.
+However convinced Kant was that "taking a/Toek" confidence by was identified with the permanence a look" could not be valid human knowing, he devoted his energies to showing how it could seem to be knowing and in what restricted sense it could be regarded as valid.
 Nor is the anomaly of his position surprising.
-If the schematism of the categories comes within striking distance of the virtually unconditioned, still Kant failed to see that the unconditioned is a constituent component in the genesis of judgment and so he relegated it to the role of a regulative ideal systematizing rationality.
+If the schematism of the gar categories comes within striking distance of the virtually unconditioned, still Kant failed to see that the unconditioned is a construituent component in the genesis of judgment and so he relegated it to the role of a regulative ideal of systematizing rationality.
 But once extroversion is questioned, it is only through man's reflective grasp of the unconditioned that the objectivity and validity of human knowing can be established.
-Kant rightly saw that animal knowing is not human knowing; but he failed to see what human knowing is.
-The combination of that truth and that failure is the essence of the principle of immanence that was to dominate subsequent thought.
+Kant rightly saw that animal knowing is not human knowing; but he failed to see what human knowing it is.
+The combination of that truth and that failure is the essence of the principle of immanence that was to dominate subsequent thought. contestion ever her service by Sensing the nere long knowlodge to elementary extremention and nor love, to the intelligent and reasonable officertion of what As